stewthestew/Calorie/README.md

 # Calorie

-**Calorie** is a lightweight Rust library for terminal text styling with ANSI colors.
-What makes Calorie special is its zero dependencies—ensuring simplicity, performance, and reliability.
-It supports both truecolor (24-bit) and standard 256-color modes, making it an excellent choice for terminal-based applications.
+**Calorie** is a lightweight Rust library for terminal text styling with ANSI colors and modifiers.
+With zero dependencies, Calorie ensures simplicity, performance, and reliability.
+It supports both truecolor (24-bit) and standard 256-color modes, and includes text modifiers like bold, italic, underline, and strikethrough.

 ---